maximilian-muecke/DataScienceStudyCase/README.md

 		* RecentTimeStamp: The time when the audit is conducted.

-		* DerivativeName: The type of model car the supplier is supplying for, one supplier can supply for different model cars.
+		* DerivativeName: The type of model car the supplier is supplying for.
+One supplier can supply for different model cars.

 		* DerivativeRegion: The region where the derivative is in production.